stela2502/Singularity_Tutorial/docs/index.md

     jupyter lab --port 9734 --ip=0.0.0.0 --allow-root --no-browser
 ```

-You should keep the %environment and the %runscript as this will allow you to (1) install your packages as the install script will install them pater on nad (2) test if the manually moduified sandbox can start the jupyter lab as expected in the end.
+You should keep the %environment and the %runscript as this will allow you to (1) install your packages as the install script will install them pater on and (2) test if the manually modified sandbox can start the jupyter lab as expected in the end.

 From that mminaiml def file you can build a MINIMAL sandbox and install your packages manuall - hammering out the issues of your %post section in one go:
 ```bash